polymurph/MAX31865/README.md

   * reference Resistor chosen according to Datasheet
   * RTD (PT100 ot PT1000 etc.)
 * low level software for GPIO and SPI must be provided

+### 1.2.
+Advice <a name="p_1_2"></a>

+If you want to get familiar with the MAX31865 device I recoment you to buy a [breakout board from adafruit](https://www.adafruit.com/product/3328) which altready contains the whole hardware and hardware documentation neccesary to enable fast prototyping.

 ## 2. Creating an Object <a name="p_2"></a>